Book Appt. Call Now

 Ask for a Second Opinion

-Home >> Specialities >> Blood & Marrow Transplantation
+Home >> Specialities >> Blood & Marrow Transplant and Cellular Therapies

-Department of Blood & Marrow Transplantation
+Department of Blood & Marrow Transplant and Cellular Therapies

-The Department of Blood & Marrow Transplant offers high-quality specialised care to patients (adults as well as children) affected with life-threatening blood disorders.
+The Department of Blood & Marrow Transplant and Cellular Therapies offers high-quality specialised care to patients (adults as well as children) affected with life-threatening blood disorders.
 The Unit is equipped with ultra-modern infrastructure, internationally trained clinical experts and supported by state-of-the-art laboratory & transfusion services.
 The transplant team is recognized internationally for its expertise in comprehensive speciality treatment for people suffering from blood and bone marrow diseases.
 The team of experts comprising of BMT physicians, nurses and technicians work in synergy to provide personalised care to patients.
 The Department is also supported by a multidisciplinary team involving counsellors, psychologists and nurses who provide guidance and counselling to patients and their family members during the course of treatment.

 What is Bone Marrow?